sarielhp/WPSD.jl/README.md

 This is currently a bit of hack.
 I would release it as an official package if there is interest.

-Results
+Results for approximate diameter
 -------

-Random points spread uniformly on a sphere in various dimensions:
+Random points spread uniformly on a sphere in various dimensions.
+The preset approximation ratio is 1.1 (but the result are much better, so...):

 [2d sphere](results/2d_sphere.md)